munificent/magpie/doc/site/markdown/classes.md

 ## Constructing Instances

 Once you've defined a class, you instantiate new instances of it by calling the constructor method `new`.
 The left-hand argument to `new` is the class being instantiated, and the right-hand argument is a [record](records.html).
 The record has a named field for each field that the class defines.
-The types of those fields must match the pattern defined for the field if any.
 Given our above `Point` class, we can create a new instance like this:

     :::magpie
-    var point = Point new(x: 2, y: 3)
+    val point = Point new(x: 2, y: 3)

 ### Overloading Initialization